nicklockwood/GLView/README.md

 Called by `initWithCoder: and `initWithFrame:` to initialise the view.
 Override this method to do setup code in your own GLView subclasses.
 Remember to call [super setUp] or the view won't work properly.

+    - (void)display;

+If you are managing drawing yourself using an update loop, you can call this method to call the drawRect: method immediately instead of waiting for the next OS frame update.

+    - (void)drawRect:(CGRect)rect;

+This method (inherited from UIView) is responsible for drawing the view contents.
+The default implementation does nothing, but you can override this method in a GLView subclass to perform your own OpenGL rendering logic.

 	- (void)bindFramebuffer;

-Call this method to bind the GLView before attempting any drawing using OpenGL commands.
-This would typically be called at the beginning of a drawing loop that executes every frame, or every time a view needs to be redrawn.
+This method is used to bind the GLView before attempting any drawing using OpenGL commands.
+This method is called automatically prior to the `drawRect:` method, so in most cases you won't ever need to call it yourself.

-	- (BOOL)presentFramebuffer;
+	- (BOOL)presentRenderbuffer;

 Call this method to update the view and display the result of any previous drawing commands.
-This would typically be called at the end of a drawing loop.
+This method is called automatically after the `drawRect:` method, so in most cases you won't ever need to call it yourself.

     - (void)startAnimating;